 You don't have to put up with visible hair loss.
 A couple of shakes of Boost N Blend each morning will cover a visible scalp in seconds.
 This is Boost N Blend Dusky Dark Brown on a 56 year old woman with Androgenic Alopecia.

-Join more than 1,000 women in our Private Facebook Group talking about hair problems and issues common to us all.
+Join thousands of women in our Private Facebook Group talking about hair problems and issues common to us all.
 See before and after photos that have not been made public.
 This is a CLOSED group for women who want to talk about their hair thinning and the hair care issues we face every day.
 Particularly for women who have fine, thin or thinning hair.
-Simply hit "Join group" when you arrive at our on the page.
+Simply hit "Join group" when you arrive at our Facebook page.